 Learn about the Montana laws surrounding Advanced Psychiatric Directives and how to create one.

 2020 trainings will be held January 22, April 22, July 22, and October 21 at 6:30pm.
 You can register by following the links in the online training section.

-Learn the basics of how meetings such as Local Advisory Councils and Service Area Authorities usually run and how you can get involved in your community.
-More information available soon.
+Learn the basics of how meetings such as Local Advisory Councils and Service Area Authorities usually run and how to be effective as a member of those groups.

 It is vital to develop win-win partnerships with other organizations to find ways to meet the needs of consumers and change systems.
 More information available soon.

 Learn how to bring MPN resources to your community as an affiliate.
 Affiliates can share resources, coordinate efforts, provide a unified voice, and offer training and presentations.
 Each affiliate brings a unique focus and perspective to the organization as a whole.
 MPN has a solid positive reputation in the state and affiliates can leverage that.

 Learn specific leadership skills that you can use in any setting.